Important Updates for the ArcGIS Platform and Transport Layer Security (TLS) Protocol Support

 - Do your workflows require access to ArcGIS Online basemaps, story maps, the Living Atlas, hosted items, or other ArcGIS Online services?
-If they do, software you use that access ArcGIS Online will need to support TLS 1.2 connections to those services starting in late February 2019.
+If they do, software you use that access ArcGIS Online will need to support TLS 1.2 connections to those services starting on February 20, 2019.

 - Do you host a GIS portal with ArcGIS Enterprise that connects to ArcGIS Online?
-If you do, then you need to make sure your ArcGIS Enterprise deployment, including ArcGIS Servers and Portal for ArcGIS, is updated to support TLS 1.2 connections to ArcGIS Online starting in late February 2019.
+If you do, then you need to make sure your ArcGIS Enterprise deployment, including ArcGIS Servers and Portal for ArcGIS, is updated to support TLS 1.2 connections to ArcGIS Online starting on February 20, 2019.

 - Do you utilize ArcGIS applications or third-party applications built on ArcGIS Runtimes that access ArcGIS Online from your desktop or mobile devices?
-If you do, you need to make sure those applications and device operating system configurations support TLS 1.2 connections to ArcGIS Online starting in late February 2019.
+If you do, you need to make sure those applications and device operating system configurations support TLS 1.2 connections to ArcGIS Online starting on February 20, 2019.

 - Have you built any custom applications that access ArcGIS Online?
-If you have, you need to make sure those applications and device operating system configurations support TLS 1.2 connections to ArcGIS Online starting in late February 2019.
+If you have, you need to make sure those applications and device operating system configurations support TLS 1.2 connections to ArcGIS Online starting on February 20, 2019.

 - Is your organization raising their network security requirements to require TLS 1.2 or higher and disabling older TLS and SSL versions?
 If they are, you will need to ensure your software and operating system environments are updated to support your new internal IT requirements by supporting TLS 1.2.